-When your ERIP participation is about to begin, you will receive an email in your Workday inbox.
-The email will notify you when your Mandatory Employee Contributions and Mandatory University Contributions will begin.
-At this time, you may also elect to make Voluntary Employee Contributions.
-In order to receive University Match Contributions, you must make Voluntary Employee Contributions in ERIP.
+When your CRP participation is about to begin, you will receive an email in your Workday inbox.
+The email will notify you when your Employee Contributions and University Contributions will begin.

-Your funds in ERIP will be held in a custodial account and/or annuity contract issued by Teachers Insurance and Annuity Association ("TIAA").
+Your funds in CRP will be held in a custodial account and/or annuity contract issued by Teachers Insurance and Annuity Association ("TIAA").
 As part of the enrollment process, you need to: